Learn How You Can Relieve Overworked, Sore or Tense Muscles

 View All Section Pages

 If you regularly exercise, then you are most likely no stranger to muscle soreness that often results from new or challenging workouts.
 Muscle tension is also a common physical symptom of stress.
 While a little muscle tension will not affect your day-to-day activities, it’s important to manage your pain so that you can maintain a healthy lifestyle and avoid further injuries.

-Cooper Fitness Center Dallas Fitness Specialist, Paul Mossa, specializes in Muscle Activation Techniques to strengthen muscles.
+Cooper Fitness Center Professional Fitness Trainer, Paul Mossa, specializes in Muscle Activation Techniques to strengthen muscles.
 Whether you are experiencing soreness from a new routine or you are new to the workout scene, Mossa offers some suggestions to help ease your sore and tired muscles.

 Foam rolling is highly beneficial activity for tense muscles.
 When muscles are tight, knots and adhesions can develop, lessening blood flow throughout your body and causing inflammation.
 Incorporating foam rolling into your daily routine can increase your mobility and range of motion, reduce irritation and lengthen muscles.

 Increase your range of motion and mobility by stretching.
 If possible, stretch before and after your workout to both repair and rejuvenate your muscles.
 This simple activity can decrease stiffness, while also promoting flexibility, balance and muscle lengthening.